Resin Driveway Cost

 Do I Need a UV Stable or Non-UV Stable Resin?

-Generally, if the whole of your driveway gets the same amount of sunlight during the day, then you do not need to have UV-stable resin if you are opting for a resin bonded driveway.
+Generally, if the whole of your driveway gets the same amount of sunlight during the day, then you do not need to have UV-stable resin if you are opting for a resin-bonded driveway.
 This is because the UV rays from the sun will not alter the appearance, strength or overall finish of your resin driveway.

-But there are many different factors that need to be taken into consideration before you choose which type of resin is best suited to your driveway.
+But many different factors need to be considered before you choose which type of resin is best suited to your driveway.
 Getting it right, though it may be more expensive in the initial costs, will save you money in the long run if you get it wrong!
-The differences between UV-stable and non-UV stable resins are as follows:

-- Through UV exposure, non-UV resin gets darker and does so quickly, often in patches.
+• Through UV exposure, non-UV resin gets darker and does so quickly, often in patches.
 UV resin does not have anywhere near the colour-changing effects occurring, and any colour changes that do happen occur in an even manner, so no patches will appear on your driveway.

-- There is also a large price difference between the two resin types.
-UV Stable Resin works out at approximately £10 per kg, whereas Non-UV Resin is less than half the price at just £5 per kg on average.
+• There is also a large price difference between the two resin types.
+UV Stable Resin works out at approximately £10 per kg, whereas Non-UV Resin is often less than half the price at just £5 per kg on average.
 Though the price difference may not seem huge on a small scale, it soon mounts when you are requiring much larger quantities.
 For example:

-Number of kgs required | UV Stable Resin Cost (avg.) | Non-UV Stable Resin Cost (avg.) |
+Number of kgs required Average UV Stable Resin Cost Average Non-UV Stable Resin Cost

 Cost of Resin Driveway Edging

 The majority of resin driveways and, indeed, pathways have some form of edging.
-The reason for this is that it helps to keep the resin in place, stops any of the s from becoming loose and gives you the clean-cut finish you start with for the whole of its lifespan.
+The reason for this is that it helps to keep the resin in place, stops any of the stones from becoming loose and gives you the clean-cut finish you start with for the whole of its lifespan.

 This is one of the main reasons why so many people opt to have resin driveways and pathways laid because of the neat and precise finish which can be obtained, but to do so, edging is required so that the structure remains in place.

-There are multiple different types of edging that are commonly used, with the most common being that of bricks because they are hard wearing and cost-effective.
+There are multiple different types of edging that are commonly used, with the most common being that of bricks because they are hard-wearing and cost-effective.
 However, resin can also be laid up to pre-existing walls, or metal, stone, and timber can be used as an alternative.

 Metal and stone are more expensive to be laid initially, but be aware that timber can rot over timber, so many need to be replaced, which can be an added cost to your resin driveway, which you will encounter at a later date.